gofr-dev/gofr/docs/advanced-guide/monitoring-service-health/page.md

 # Monitoring Service Health

-As there can be multiple service, they need to be checked if they are UP or not.
+Health check in microservices refers to a mechanism or process implemented within each service to assess its operational status and readiness to handle requests.
+It involves regularly querying the service to determine if it is functioning correctly, typically by evaluating its responsiveness and ability to perform essential tasks.
+Health checks play a critical role in ensuring service availability, detecting failures, preventing cascading issues, and facilitating effective traffic routing in distributed systems.

-GoFr registers two endpoints by default which are :
+GoFr by default registers two endpoints which are :

 1. Aliveness - /.well-known/alive